Get your free case evaluation

-Mitchell Proner is admitted to practice law in the states of New York and Connecticut.
+Mitchell Proner is admitted to practice law in the states of Connecticut, New York, Pennsylvania, Missouri, and Michigan.
 He is fluent in both Spanish and Italian.

 Mitchell Proner understands the bias that police, insurance companies, and the public hold against riders.
 He works to overcome that bias—in court if necessary—and get injured motorcyclists the best possible recovery.

-Mitchell Proner fights for riders’ constitutional rights.
-He has defended members of the Outlaws Motorcycle Club and other bikers arrested while exercising their First Amendment rights, and lobbied for changes to laws that affect motorcyclists.
+Mitchell fights for riders’ constitutional rights.
+He has defended members of the Outlaws Motorcycle Club and other bikers arrested while exercising their First Amendment rights, and he has lobbied for changes to laws that affect motorcyclists.
 He supports, and holds positions in, many organizations for riders:

-Mitchell Proner has appeared as a legal analyst on CNN, and has also appeared on CBS, ABC, NBC, FOX, WPIX, Channel 5 news, Channel 9 news, Channel 11 news, European television, and South American networks and radio including the BBC and RAI International.
+Mitchell Proner has appeared as a legal analyst on CNN, and he has also appeared on CBS, ABC, NBC, FOX, WPIX, Channel 5 News, Channel 9 News, Channel 11 News, European television, and South American networks and radio, including the BBC and RAI International.

 He has been quoted in USA Today, the New York Times, the New York Post, Daily News, Newsday, the Albany Times, and the Miami Herald, as well as newspapers throughout Europe, South America, and Asia.

-He is a member of ABATE, American Bikers Aimed Towards Education, a motorcycle rights organization.
-Mitchell Proner awards an annual $1,000 scholarship to a college student who as shown dedication to the motorcycle rights movement.
+Mitchell is a member of ABATE, American Bikers Aimed Toward Education, a motorcycle rights organization.
+Through ABATE, Mitchell awards an annual $1,000 scholarship to a college student who has shown dedication to the motorcycle rights movement.
 The recipient is selected by the board of ABATE of New York.

 If you or someone you love has been wronged or has suffered an accident, Mitchell Proner may be able to help you.
-We invite you to contact us.
+Contact him today.